kristinemlarson/gnssrefl/tests/smm3_use.md

 **This site has been optimally set up for positions and reflectometry.** This means there is no elevation angle applied at the receiver and that it tracks modern GPS signals (L2C and L5) as well as Glonass.
-I am not sure if it tracks Galileo - but you can inquire with Dave Mencin at UNAVCO.
+I am not sure if it tracks Galileo - but you can try to find out by inquiring with Dave Mencin at UNAVCO.
 Unlike some of the earlier reflectometry demonstrations, the L1 data from this receiver are great.
 How can you tell what signals are tracked at this receiver?
 Unfortunately I do not know how to find this information at the archive of record.
 Although 1 second